Biography

 Dr. Reyes was born in Houston, TX, and earned a B.S. in Neuroscience from Baylor University in Waco, TX.
-He obtained his medical degree from The University of Texas at Houston Medical School (now McGovern Medical School) and went on to complete a residency in Neurology at Baylor College of Medicine; during his training there, he was awarded the Rolak Award for academic and educational excellence and also had the honor of being selected to serve as a Chief Resident.
-He then completed a neurocritical care fellowship at UT Southwestern Medical Center and subsequently joined the faculty as an Assistant Professor in the Department of Neurology with a secondary appointment in the Department of Neurosurgery.
+He obtained his medical degree from The University of Texas at Houston Medical School (now McGovern Medical School) and completed residency training in Neurology at Baylor College of Medicine, where he also served as a Chief Resident.
+He then completed a neurocritical care fellowship at UT Southwestern Medical Center.

+He specializes in the care of critically-ill patients with neurological and neurosurgical disorders and has particular interests in cerebral edema, death by neurological criteria (brain death), and medical/simulation education and wellness.
 He is a diplomate of the American Board of Psychiatry & Neurology and is also ACGME board certified in neurocritical care.
-He specializes in the care of critically-ill patients with neurological and neurosurgical disorders and has particular interests in cerebral edema, death by neurological criteria (brain death), systemic complications of primary neurological diseases, neurological manifestations of critical illness, and medical education and wellness.

 Medical School